Memrise vs Duolingo: Which of These Popular Language Learning Programs Is Right for You?

 This is where the target language comes alive through you observing facial expressions.
 For example, you see a smile when a native French speaker says, “Merci!” (“Thank You!”) or pursed lips when she says, “Non” (“No”).

-In the “Learn With Locals” subsection, you really begin to understand the communicative aspect of the language.
+In the “Learn with Locals” subsection, you really begin to understand the communicative aspect of the language.
+This feature, however, is only available to premium members.

 With Memrise, you can personalize each flashcard by creating a “mem.”